Travel visa: Europe

 During the Fascist period in Italy, an exit visa was required from 1922 to 1943.
 Nazi Germany required exit visas from 1933 to 1945.

-The Soviet Union and its Warsaw Pact allies required exit visas both for emigration and for those who wanted to leave the Soviet Union for a shorter period.
+The Soviet Union and its Warsaw Pact satellite states required exit visas both for emigration and for those who wanted to leave the Soviet Union for a shorter period, even to allied states.

 Some countries require that an alien who needs a visa on entry be in possession of a valid visa upon exit.
 To satisfy this formal requirement, exit visas sometimes need to be issued.

 A rare type 2 USSR exit visa.
 This type of visa was issued to those who received permission to leave the USSR permanently and lost their Soviet citizenship.
 Many people who wanted to emigrate were unable to receive this kind of exit visa.

 Russia requires an exit visa if a visitor stays past the expiration date of their visa.
 They must then extend their visa or apply for an exit visa and are not allowed to leave the country until they show a valid visa or have a permissible excuse for overstaying their visa (e.g., a note from a doctor or a hospital explaining an illness, missed flight, lost or stolen visa).
 In some cases, the Ministry of Foreign Affairs can issue a return-Home certificate that is valid for ten days from the embassy of the visitor's native country, thus eliminating the need for an exit visa.

 A foreign citizen granted a temporary residence permit in Russia needs a temporary resident visa to take a trip abroad (valid for both exit and return).
 It is also colloquially called an exit visa.
 Not all foreign citizens are subject to that requirement.
 Citizens of Germany, for example, do not require this exit visa.

 In March 2021, during the COVID-19 pandemic, the United Kingdom required everyone leaving England to fill out an exit form detailing their address, passport number, destination, and reason to travel.
 Permitted reasons to travel included for work or volunteering, education, medical or compassionate reasons such as weddings and funerals.
 Travellers may have been required to carry evidence to support their reason to travel.